CitrineInformatics/citrine-python/docs/source/data_entry.rst

 Every data model object on the Citrine Platform has a platform-issued identifier, often referred to as the "Citrine Identifier" or "CitrineId".
 These identifiers are UUID4_, which are extremely robust but also not especially human readable.

-`Alternative identifiers`__ are an even easier way to recall data objects.
+`Alternative identifiers`__ are an easier way to recall data objects.
 To create an alternative identifier, simply add key-value pairs to the ``uids`` dictionary in the data model object.
 The key defines the ``scope`` and the value the ``id``.
 As a pair, they must be unique across the entire platform.